peterjc/backports.lzma/README.md

     $ cd test
     $ python3 test_lzma.py

-This should find the XY Util header file and library automatically (and will check for a local install under your home directory).
+This should find the XZ Util header file and library automatically (and will check for a local install under your home directory).
 You should now be able to import the backport from Python 3 as shown below.